imzoc/transcribe-with-AI/README.md

 sure that "pip", which is Python's package manager, is installed.
 Then, also on the command-line, run `pip install pydub whisper os`.
 If this doesn't work try replacing "pip" with "pip3".
 This will download the packages that we want to use.
-4. Put this script ("transcribe.py") in the same folder/directory
-as the file you want to transcribe.
+4. Use a file explorer (Finder, for example) to move transcribe.py in the same folder/directory as the file you want to transcribe.
 This can be in your Documents folder, Downloads folder, or wherever, but make sure they're in the same one!
-5. On the command-line interface, navigate to the folder/directory that this script and the file you want to transcribe is in.
+5. On the command-line interface, navigate to the folder/directory that this script and the file you want to transcribe is in as follows:
-* Running "pwd" (which stands for "print working directory") will tell you which directory your command-line interface is currently in.
+* Running `pwd` (which stands for "print working directory") will tell you which directory your command-line interface is currently in.
-* Running "ls" will list the files and folders in that directory
+* Running `ls` will list the files and folders in that directory
-* Running "cd [path to target folder]" will navigate the command-line to the target folder.
+* Running `cd` [path to target folder]" will navigate to the target folder.
 Double-pressing tab at any point while you type the path will show you which paths you can choose and may even auto-complete it for you if there's only one path.
 For example, on MacOS (I have already moved my recording, "interview.m4a", to the target directory):<br><br>